erSubhashThapa/100daysofcode/r2-log.md

   ![screenshot](log_imgs/error_5-11.PNG)

   This is confusing.
 If you can't define the extensions in the `.eslintrc` files, then why would it matter that there is no `.eslintrc` file?
-But maybe even though the extenson configurations aren't stored there, you for some reason still need that file.
+But maybe, even though the extenson configurations aren't stored there, you for some reason still need that file.

   ## Starting over